 Ask any videography or digital marketing studio that’s had to wait on client budget approval, and they’ll all likely say the same thing — not having a realistic view of how much money will be available and when that money will be made available can destroy schedules and creative plans.

 Next, consider the type of video that can accomplish your client’s goals.
-Is it a sales video designed to convert or an explainer video design to reduce support call volume?
+Is it a sales video designed to convert or an explainer video designed to reduce support call volume?
 Maybe it’s a promotional campaign to reach a new target audience or a product video to announce a big launch.
+Either way, understanding their specific needs allows you to propose tailored solutions.

 Come with solutions that show how you’ve created different kinds of marketing videos so you’re prepared with examples that speak to their specific needs.
 If you don’t have something ready in that first meeting, let them know you’ll follow up with a video to show them.
 This is just part of the sales process.
 Nothing sells your services like your past successful videos for other clients.